 Savings vs. Money Market accounts: which is the right one for you?
-In 2018, Americans managed to put away approximately $1 trillion in personal savings.
+In the first quarter of 2020, Americans managed to put away approximately more than $4.7 trillion in personal savings.

 Savings vs. money market account: which is better?